maubanel/GMS2-Animation/squash-stretch/README.md

 ##### `Step 3.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Turn all layers on.
 Now the problem when we trim and clip these that the ball we have will get smaller proportionally to the squash.
-So we need to re-export the news and hold frames.
+So we need to re-export the new  squash frames and old ball frames.

 ![all ball and squash layers](images/allLayersOn.png)